Entering Unbelievable Uzbekistan

 The lady and I got to chatting, as much as you can chat when you don’t speak the same language.
 I found out her name was Najiya and she was 60 years old.
 She had to show me her ID for me to believe that last one.
 She also found out all about my trip and told me that her son lives with her in Chirchiq, a small town about 30 minutes from Tashkent.

 Due to several unscheduled stops and a dinner break, we ended up getting to Tashkent much later than expected.
 Najiya was worried that I wouldn’t be able to find WiFi to contact my host at that hour, so she invited me to stay with her in Chirchiq.
 It was nearly midnight by the time we got to Nadjiya’s house.
 I figured we would just go to sleep.
-Najiya wanted to make sure that I wasn’t hungry or thirsty and placed a whole pile of food and tea in front of me.
+Najiya wanted to make sure that I wasn’t hungry or thirsty.
+She placed a whole pile of food and tea in front of me.
 Uzbeks take hospitality to a whole new level!

 In the morning, Najiya had to leave early in the morning to do something, so Sheruz made me breakfast and told me about his studies and his girlfriend that he is keeping a secret from his mother.
 Hospitality and intrigue; what’s not to love about Uzbekistan?!